domini7/MugiBot/README.md

 m-echo                  | Bot repeats what is said after 'm-echo ...'. m-gpt2 [sentence]       | Bot tries to finish your sentence, responds within a minute. m-gpt2xl [sentence]     | Same function as m-gpt2, but with a much larger model.
-Takes up to 5-10 minutes to respond.
+Takes up to 5-10 minutes to respond. m-rate [name]           | Bot will rate you/someone from 0-10.
 ```

 ## Installation